 WHAT IS THE TUTORING PROGRAM?

-Since 1998 the Latino Student Fund’s Tutoring Program provides free support and academic assistance to Washington metropolitan area students to ensure their academic success.
-The Latino Student Fund (LSF) rapidly and successfully adapted the in-person Saturday one-on-one tutoring program to an exclusively online format as a result of social distancing requirements during the COVID-19 crisis.
+Since 1998, the Latino Student Fund’s Tutoring Program provides free support and academic assistance to Washington metropolitan area students to ensure their academic success.
+The Latino Student Fund (LSF) rapidly and successfully adapted its in-person Saturday one-on-one tutoring program to an online format as a result of social distancing requirements during the COVID-19 crisis.

 The Tutoring program reinforces math and English skills for PreK through 12th-grade students.
 Two initiatives have been designed to provide additional support to students during their one-on-one tutoring sessions.
-The Native Language Literacy (NLL) Initiative builds students’ literacy skills in their first language, which is an important developmental step to being able to read well in any language.
-As a part of this initiative, the LSF has a Multicultural Library, with diverse characters and stories as well as more bilingual books.
+The Native Language Literacy (NLL) Initiative builds students’ literacy skills in their first language, an important developmental step to being able to read well in any language.
+As a part of this initiative, the LSF has a Multicultural Library, with diverse characters and stories in various languages.
 In addition to the NLL, the Early Literacy Initiative (ELI) for PreK to third-grade students uses the Orton-Gillingham approach to teach early reading and phonics skills through a multi-sensory structured and sequential instruction based on the relationship between letters and sounds.

-The Tutoring Program will begin the week of Jan.
-26 on Tuesdays – Fridays from 4 pm – 6 pm and Saturdays from 9 am – 12 pm.
+The LSF Tutoring Program is virtual and runs Tuesdays – Fridays from 4 pm – 6 pm and Saturdays from 10 am – 12 pm.
 The one-on-one online tutoring sessions are personalized to each student’s grade and assessment level.
 Students are provided with engaging activities to complete with their tutors in addition to other resources such as Khan Academy.
 Current families can contact the LSF for additional support for their child’s distance learning plans provided by their school.
 The LSF supplements and provides assignments to support students’ curriculum where possible and provides tools to parents to assist them with distance learning for their child.
-The LSF’s virtual tutoring program has demonstrated success in several areas, including program participation, student academic achievement, and safe and accommodating program space.
+The LSF’s tutoring program has demonstrated success in several areas, including program participation, student academic achievement, and safe and accommodating program space.

-For more information about online tutoring, complete a contact form or email Clara Lincoln at [email protected].
+For more information about tutoring, complete a contact form or email firstname.lastname@example.org.